da-wen/PhpRedisBundle/README.md

 * sDiffStore: Third param seems to be ignored
 * sInter: Third param seems to be ignored
 * sInterStore: Third param seems to be ignored
+* zInter: outKey is not stored, weight is not working

 Configuration
 =============